tortiz7/microblog_VPC_deployment/README.md

     2. Select "Create VPC"
     3. Select "VPC and More" in the "Resources to create" section to provision the VPC, AZ, Public and Private Subnets, and NAT Gateway in one go
     4. Choose your IPv4 CIDR Block, which will determine the size of your VPC and available IPs within it.
 I chose 10.0.0.0/16, which allots 65,536 IP blocks for my needs.
 More than enough for scaling the application!
     5. Choose 1 AZ zone for this project.
-You can customize it's region, or leave it at the default setting (mine is in US-east-2a [N. Virginia])
+You can customize it's region, or leave it at the default setting (mine is in US-east-2a (Ohio))
     6. Select 1 Public and Private Subnet each under their respective menus
     7. Select 1 NAT Gateway for your AZ - note that this will cost you money as long as it is active and reachable!
     8. Leave DNS hostnames and resolution enabled under the "DNS Options" setting - this will allow your publicly accessible EC2's to be reached via their Public IP's
     9. Create the VPC!
     10. Now, go back to the VPC service homepage and select Subnets < your Public Subnet < Actions < Edit Subnet Settings < Enable auto-assign public IPv4 addresses.
 This will give your EC2's in this subnet a Public IP so they can be reachable from the internet.

-**Create EC2 Instances and AWS Access Keys**
-- **Why**: Similarly to Workload 3, will we be provisioning various EC2 instances, and thus will need an AWS Access Key in order to SSH into these EC2s.
-For this project, we will be provisioning 4 EC2s in specific VPCs and subnets.
-THis will allow us to better manage permissions and security groups for the EC2s that are specifically aligned with their purpose in our infrastructure ecosystem.

-- **How:**
-- **Create the AWS Access Key:**
-    1. Navigate to the AWS service: IAM (search for this in the AWS console)
-    2. Click on "Users" on the left side navigation panel
-    3. Click on your User Name
-    4. Underneath the "Summary" section, click on the "Security credentials" tab
-    5. Scroll down to "Access keys" and click on "Create access key"
-    6. Select the appropriate "use case", and then click "Next" and then "Create access key"

-The Access and Secret Access keys are needed for future steps, so safe storage of them is vital to a successful automated CI/CD pipeline. **Never** share your access keys, as a bad actor can get a hold of them and use the keys to access your server, wreaking havoc, compromising data integrity and potentially stealing sensitive information.

 **Create the four EC2's and their Security Groups:**